 ANNOUNCEMENT: A review of the Congregational Assistant Program is currently underway that likely will result in a re-envisioning leading to substantive revisions.
 The current curriculum will remain available during this time.
-However, the CAPstone Session will not be held in its current form in the summer of 2023.
+However, the CAPstone Session will not be held according to its previous format.
 Instead, the CAP director will work with individuals and congregations to establish alternative ways to complete the program.

 What is a Congregational Assistant?